 It seems like summer always passes too quickly and winter lasts too long.
-Maybe that’s why fall is my favorite season.
+Maybe that’s why fall is a favorite season for so many people.
 It seems to hang around just long enough.
-It’s not too hot, not too cold.
-A mild, colorful, and comfortable season.
+It’s not too hot, not too cold — a mild, colorful, and comfortable season.

 Every fall, my creativity goes into overdrive, and I doubt this year will be any different.
 I’m not sure what it is about all the rusty and golden hues that fills me with inspiration, but I’m always grateful when the leaves start to turn because I know that my imagination is about get fired up.

 It’s the perfect time of year to write a little poetry.
 The seasons have been inspiring poets for millennia, and it’s up to us modern-day writers to keep the tradition alive.
 The poetry prompts below are a great way to get started.